Dennis Chmelensky - Teaching

 The Music Landscape Today

-Musical Perspectives shares the stories of musicians and their careers in an ever-changing landscape, offering insight and guidance to navigate an evolving professional world.
+Beyond Stelle shares the stories of musicians and their careers in an ever-changing landscape, offering insight and guidance to navigate an evolving professional world.
 While budget cuts are everywhere and the traditional path is narrowing, a new wave of exciting opportunities is emerging.
 With equipment for self-production more accessible than ever, musicians are forging innovative careers, from podcasting and recording video game soundtracks to building online studios and growing global audiences on social media.

 Interviews